neilllandman/munch-twitter-clone/README.md

 # Munch Twitter Clone

 Simple twitter clone built with Fastify, TypeScript, and PostgreSQL.
+The file structure is set up similar to that of [Nestjs](https://docs.nestjs.com/).

 ## Development Quickstart